craibo/ha_strava/info.md

 **_NOTES_**

 1. Changing the unit system setting will require a restart of Home Assistant to be fully applied.
-2. Due to the way that some sensors track statistical data, chaging this after the inital integration setup may result in some staticstical data not showing correctly.
+2. Due to the way that some sensors track statistical data, changing this after the initial integration setup may result in some staticstical data not showing correctly.

 ## Contributors